delving/narthex/docs/development-deployment.md

 ## The NarthexFiles directory

-Narthex creates a directory in the home of the user where it is started called **NarthexFiles**, and then a directory inside there with the name of the **"org"** from the configuration.
-This way multiple instances of Narthex can be run under the same user, if they are given different port numbers, since each creates its own **org* subdirectory.

-	~/NarthexFiles/demo_organization

-This strategy makes it possible to run multiple instances of Narthex (for different organizations) on the same machine under the same user.

-	~/NarthexFiles/demo_organization
-	~/NarthexFiles/another_organization

 All of the files and directories which Narthex uses are to be found within the directory corresponding to the organization id.